Chop onions and Poblano peppers into small pieces; set aside

 Lightly oil 9 x 13 baking dish

-Place corn tortillas in a damp dish towel or plastic bag and heat in microwave 10 minutes on high
+Place corn tortillas in a damp dish towel or plastic bag and heat in microwave on high till warm

 Put approximately 1 tablespoon of Poblano/onion mixture; add 1 tablespoon of each cheese